autowarefoundation/autoware.universe/planning/behavior_velocity_crosswalk_module/README.md

 If this happens while the ego is going to pass the crosswalk, the ego will stop suddenly.

 To deal with this issue, the option `disable_yield_for_new_stopped_object` is prepared.
-If true is set, yield decisions around the crosswalk with a traffic light will ignore the new stopped object.
+If true is set, the yield decisions around the crosswalk with a traffic light will ignore the new stopped object.

 In the `pass_judge` namespace, the following parameters are defined.